na-na-hi/renget/archive/6wfys.md

 QuestionableKhajiit's replacers - I use Ebony, Daedric, and Orcish.
 Glass Blades
-If you want a cool unique sword for your ~~rapemeat~~ character: anything by billyro, basically.
+Katana Crafting SE - While you were getting laid I was studying the blockchain etc If you want a cool unique sword for your ~~rapemeat~~ character: anything by billyro, basically.
 Or Loner's Sword.
 If you need MOAR WEAPONZ BRO!?!?! than Reforging and WOT3E add: Immersive Weapon Integration with the SPID patch.